August 8, 2008

 Smith was born in Durant, Oklahoma on March 29, 1930, the son of Louis and Effie Smith who came to California in 1935 after four straight years of trying to make a living in the Oklahoma dust bowl.
 The family settled in a migrant camp in the small Fresno County town of Tranquillity.
 He started singing Gene Autry songs in 1939 at the age of 9 on Fresno radio station KMJ.

 In 1942 his family moved to Turlock and shortly thereafter moved to Modesto.
 Smith found his way to KTRB when he was 12 and sang several times on the Children’s Hour hosted by Mrs. Carol Glass, a prominent local teacher.
 Four years later at the age of 16, he dropped out of Modesto High school and started his own DJ program on KTRB beginning January 3, 1947.
 He was on the air immediately following the popular program of country music greats the Maddox Brothers and Rose.
 He sold his own advertising and bought the air time from KTRB.
-His popularity quickly grew as did his on-air greeting, “This is Chester Smith speakin’ right atcha” which opened each show. (sound bite on page 2).
+His popularity quickly grew as did his on-air greeting, “This is Chester Smith speakin’ right atcha” which opened each show. (you can hear that sound bite below, number 4).
 This was the beginning of Chester working for himself.
 He never received a pay check in his lifetime.

 Smith was still a minor when he formed a small country music band while at KTRB, and began playing at public night spots including the Riverbank Club House.
 In the first few years Smith himself was not able to play with his band at venues where liquor was served because he was too young to legally get in.
 So, his band played without him.